Skip to main content

 Sonoff Smart Switches (Rs 799-1,499)

 Sonoff offers cheaper alternatives that fit behind existing switches.
-The Sonoff Mini R4 is a tiny module that sits inside the switch box behind your existing switch.
-Your physical switch continues to work normally, but you gain the ability to control it via voice and automation.
-The downside is that installation requires some electrical knowledge -- definitely get an electrician.
+The Sonoff Mini R4 is a tiny module that sits inside the switch box behind your current switch.
+Your physical switch keeps working normally, but you gain voice control and automation on top.
+Downside?
+Installation requires some electrical knowledge — definitely get an electrician.

 My Recommendation

-If you want a visible upgrade with a modern look, go Cona.
-If you want to keep your existing switches and add smart control behind the scenes, go Sonoff Mini R4.
-I have Cona switches in the living room and hallway (where guests see them) and Sonoff modules behind the bedroom switches (where aesthetics matter less).
+Want a visible upgrade with a modern look?
+Go Cona.
+Want to keep your existing switches and just add smart control behind the scenes?
+Go Sonoff Mini R4.
+I've got Cona switches in the living room and hallway where guests see them, and Sonoff modules behind bedroom switches where aesthetics matter less.
+Best of both worlds, probably.

 Security Cameras: Peace of Mind

-A smart security camera is probably the most practically useful smart home device, especially in India where home security is a genuine concern.
+A smart security camera might be the most practically useful smart home device, especially in India where home security is a genuine concern.
+Worth every rupee, in my experience.

-The Tapo C200 is the best budget security camera available in India.
-It offers 1080p video, pan/tilt (360-degree horizontal, 114-degree vertical), night vision, two-way audio, and motion detection alerts.
-The video quality is genuinely good -- clear enough to identify faces in daylight and adequately visible at night using IR LEDs.
+Best budget security camera available in India right now.
+Offers 1080p video, pan/tilt (360-degree horizontal, 114-degree vertical), night vision, two-way audio, and motion detection alerts.
+Video quality is genuinely good — clear enough to identify faces in daylight and adequately visible at night using IR LEDs.

 Key features: